ezgigm/sentiment_analysis_and_product_recommendation/README.md

 **Problem:**

 Day by day, demand in e-commerce is increasing.
-With the increasing demand in online stores, voice of customer concepts such as reviews and customer experiences are getting more important.
-Because, customers buy products without seeing or touching them.
+With the increasing demand in online stores, the voice of customer concepts such as reviews and customer experiences are getting more important because customers buy products without seeing or touching them.
 If the company fails to meet this need of customers, it loses money because of not taking strategic decisions.

 **Aim:**